 Every surgery comes with its risks and complications.
-Scalp necrosis after hair transplant is a rare but dangerous complication of the surgery.
+Scalp necrosis after a hair transplant is a rare but dangerous complication of the surgery.
 By knowing its signs and symptoms, you can limit the impact area and ensure a quick intervention.
 It can also help in preventing further damage to the surgical outcome.

-What is Necrosis?
+What Is Necrosis?

 Necrosis is permanent tissue damage.
 It is not genetically programmed (unlike necrobiosis) and, in fact, occurs prematurely and accidentally.
 It can occur due to many reasons, such as: